-This Rule has no express time limitation and it gives the trial court great discretion to grant relief when a manifest injustice has resulted.
-See, State v.
+Prosecutor takes the illogical position that Rule 29.12(b) "states that the court may consider plain errors, but it does not authorize a court to take action to correct them."
+(Relator Brief at 20) (emphasis in original).
+There would be no purpose in having a rule that allows the court to only "consider" plain errors, but that does not authorize the court to correct them.
+Rule 29.12(b) gives the trial court great discretion to grant relief when a manifest injustice has resulted, not just "consider plain errors."
+E.g., State v.
 Tinoco, 967 S.W.2d 87 (Mo.
 App.
 W.D.
 1998) (circuit court had the authority under Rule 29.12(b) to grant a new trial before sentencing because of ineffective assistance of counsel).

-Walker received a seven-year prison sentence for felony stealing, which is a significantly harsher punishment than the maximum one-year jail sentence he should have received for misdemeanor stealing.
+Nelson's three-year prison sentence for felony stealing is a significantly harsher punishment than the maximum one-year jail sentence for misdemeanor stealing over \$500.
+Smith, 2017 WL 2952325 at \7.
+"When a defendant is sentenced to a term of punishment greater than the maximum sentence for the offense, the sentencing error constitutes a manifest injustice warranting plain error review."
 State v.
-James Calvin Smith, --- S.W.3d ---, 2017 WL 2952325 (Mo. banc 2017).
-"Being sentenced to a punishment greater than the maximum sentence of an offense constitutes plain error resulting in manifest injustice."
-State v.
-Severe, 307 S.W.3d 640, 642 (Mo. banc 2010).
-Thus, Judge Fincham correctly found that a manifest injustice had resulted as a result of Walker's judgment and sentence.
+Collins, 328 S.W.3d 705, 707 (Mo. banc 2011).
+Thus, Judge Van

+Amburg correctly found that a manifest injustice had resulted as a result of Nelson's three-year prison sentence, and appropriately resentenced him to a punishment that did not exceed the maximum sentence for the offense.